 Here are some people related issues that I observed throughout the projects

-- Good leadership and political skills are not sufficient to run a project.
+- Good leadership and political skills are not sufficient to run a software project.
 In fact, I saw projects fail because they were led by people with good leadership and political skill but without any sense of software development or with some sense of software development but were afraid to use it to argue against their superiors.

 - People who speak with confidence at a meeting are not necessarily aware of software details.
 Important decisions should never be made at a single meeting - only after thorough written discussions.